Jishnu004/Gazebo-Ardupilot-SITL-Installation/README.md

 rosdep install --from-paths src --ignore-src --rosdistro `echo $ROS_DISTRO` -y
 ```

-(note:if an error pops that says this "Cannot locate rosdep definition for [geographic_msgs]" then proceed with this steps, if no error come up,continue with "catkin build")
+(note:if an error pops that says this "Cannot locate rosdep definition for [geographic_msgs]" then proceed with this steps, if no error come up,continue with "catkin workspace")

 Install geographic_msgs manually